"Mixed-use" means retail/commercial/office/residential buildings are allowed and required to be on the same property.

 Western Reserve Land Conservancy (WRLC) is a non-profit organization that works to help communities preserve their green space/land.

-WRLC is open to preserving the entire Beech Brook property but currently cannot legally proceed because of Beech Brook's pending contract with Axiom.
-WRLC has been in talks with Axiom to preserve the land required by law: the "Willey Creek Riparian Corridor," (riparian means the land on either side of Willey Creek).
-The developer may want you to believe he is preserving some of this land out of the goodness of his heart but he has to by law and he is passing the maintenance cost to WRLC.
+WRLC was and is open to preserving the entire Beech Brook property but previously could not legally proceed because of Beech Brook's pending contract with Axiom.
+That contract was terminated by Axiom on Sept 25, 2020.
+WRLC had been in talks with Axiom to preserve the land required by law: the "Willey Creek Riparian Corridor," (riparian means the land on either side of Willey Creek).
+The developer may have want you to believe he was preserving some of this land out of the goodness of his heart but he has to by law and he was passing the maintenance cost to WRLC.

 WRLC could help preserve the whole area.